VirtusLab/akka-serialization-helper/CONTRIBUTING.md

 ### Github Releases

 Github Releases are done automatically - with settings defined in the [publish-release-config](.github/publish-release-config.yml) file.
-Release is published when new "vX.Y.Z" git tag is pushed to the main branch.
+Release is published when a new `vX.Y.Z` git tag is pushed.